tillitis/tkey-ssh-agent/README.md

 - The Ed25519 signer app.
 Used as root of trust and SSH authentication
 - The RNG stream app.
 Providing arbitrary high quality random numbers
 - blink.
 A minimalistic example application
+- nx.
+Test program for our execution monitor.

 For more information about the apps, see subsections below.